 “Most people in the world are out to help, not hurt you.
 We spend so much time being told not to accept candy from strangers because they are going harm us that we forget that sometimes, the woman next to you on the bus just has some spare sweets to share.” – Alex

 “Never have expectations.
-Open yourself up to the endless possibilities and the world will offer you more then you knew was out there.” – Jessica
+Open yourself up to the endless possibilities, and the world will offer you more than you knew was out there.” – Jessica

 “A big smile and some enthusiastic pointing will get you a lot further than looking stricken as you struggle with unfamiliar verbs.
-That being said, if you can memorise “hello”, “thank you”, and “I’ll have a beer, please”, it does make life slightly easier.” – Susan
+That being said, if you can memorize “hello,” “thank you,” and “I’ll have a beer, please,” it does make life slightly easier.” – Susan

 “Traveling is not so much about the places you visit or the things you do, it’s about the people you connect with and the experiences you share.
 It’s about immersing yourself in and learning about another culture, so be open-minded and respectful so you can get the most out of your travels.” – Niki

-“Pack less & spend less!
-As we did Asia first, we quickly realised that all the expensive clothes we bought and packed into our big rucksacks we’re a waste of money & time.
-Just buy the cheaper t-shirts & tops as and when you need new ones, they last about as long and cost a whole lot less.” – JW
+“Pack less and spend less!
+As we did Asia first, we quickly realized that all the expensive clothes we bought and packed into our big rucksacks were a waste of money and time.
+Just buy the cheaper T-shirts and tops, as when you need new ones, they last about as long and cost a whole lot less.” – JW

 “All the stuff you really need can fit into one bag that’s easy to carry, no matter how long your trip.” – Sarah